-- Identify and assess the risks of material misstatements on the consolidated annual accounts, due to fraud or error; design and apply audit procedures to answer those risks and obtain sufficient and appropriate audit evidence to base our opinion.
-The risk of not detecting a material misstatement caused by fraud is higher than those caused by an error, since fraud could imply collusion, counterfeit, deliberate omissions, intentionally wrong statements or avoidance of interim controls. - Understand the interim control that is relevant for the audit with the purpose of designing audit procedures that are adequate depending on the circumstances, and not with the purpose of giving an opinion on the efficiency of the Group's interim control. - Assess if the accounting policies applied are adequate, as well as the reasonability of the accounting estimations and the related information disclosed by the Mutual Society's Directors. - Decide if it is adequate that the Mutual Society's Directors use the accounting principle for on-going companies and, based on the audit evidence obtained, decide if there is material uncertainty related with facts or conditions that might create significant doubts on the Group's capacity to continue operating as an on-going company.
+- Identify and assess the risks of material misstatements on the annual accounts, due to fraud or error; design and apply audit procedures to answer those risks and obtain sufficient and appropriate audit evidence to base our opinion.
+The risk of not detecting a material misstatement caused by fraud is higher than those caused by an error, since fraud could imply collusion, counterfeit, deliberate omissions, intentionally wrong statements or avoidance of interim controls. - Understand the interim control that is relevant for the audit with the purpose of designing audit procedures that are adequate depending on the circumstances, and not with the purpose of giving an opinion on the efficiency of the Mutual Society's interim control. - Assess if the accounting policies applied are adequate, as well as the reasonability of the accounting estimations and the related information disclosed by the Mutual Society's Directors. - Decide if it is adequate that the Mutual Society's Directors use the accounting principle for on-going companies and, based on the audit evidence obtained, decide if there is material uncertainty related with facts or conditions that might create significant doubts on the Mutual Society's capacity to continue operating as an on-going company.
 If we decide that there is material uncertainty, we are required to draw attention in our report to the related information disclosed in the annual accounts or, if the said disclosure is not adequate, we are required to give a qualified opinion.
 Our conclusions are based on the audit evidence obtained from our audit report up to date.
-Nevertheless, future facts or conditions might cause the Group stop being an on-going company. - Assess the consolidated annual accounts' global presentation, structure and content, including the disclosed information, and whether they show transactions and underlying facts in a way that they give a true image. - We obtain enough and adequate evidence in relation to the financial information of the entities or business activities within the Group to submit an opinion related to the consolidated annual accounts.
-We are responsible of the management, overview and elaboration of the Group's audit.
-We are the sole responsible of our auditing statement.
+Nevertheless, future facts or conditions might cause the Society stop being an on-going company. - Assess the annual accounts' global presentation, structure and content, including the disclosed information, and whether they show transactions and underlying facts in a way that they give a true image.